Ilyas Kashmiri: Post-Kashmir activities

 Kashmiri rejected orders to serve under Maulana Masood Azhar in the newly founded jihadist organisation Jaish-e-Mohammed and was once even targeted by the group.
 Falling out of favour with the Pakistani military, he was taken into custody and tortured in late 2003 in the wake of an attempt to assassinate President Musharraf.
-From his release in February 2004 until the 2007 Siege of Lal Masjid he apparently did little, but later returned to the 313 Brigade in the terrorist organisation Harkat-ul-Jihad-al-Islami (HUJI), which is closely tied to al-Qaeda.
+From his release in February 2004 until the 2007 siege of Lal Masjid he apparently did little, but later returned to the 313 Brigade in the terrorist organisation Harkat-ul-Jihad al-Islami (HuJI), which is closely tied to Al-Qaeda.
 Kashmiri rebuilt its strength while collaborating with the Taliban.
-This was part of a broader movement of Kashmir militants moving to Waziristan, and Kashmiri reportedly moved personnel from his Kotli (Kashmir) training camp to a new one in Razmak (North Waziristan).
+This was part of a broader movement of Kashmir militants moving to Waziristan, and Kashmiri reportedly moved personnel from his Kotli training camp (in Azad Kashmir) to a new one in Razmak (North Waziristan district, Khyber Pakhtunkhwa).
 A U.S. indictment of Kashmiri stated that he "was in regular contact with al Qaeda [their italics] and in particular with Mustafa Abu al Yazid..."

-He has been associated with a number of attacks, including the 2008 Mumbai attacks, the 2010 Pune bombing, the assassination of Benazir Bhutto and the killing of Ameer Faisal Alavi.
-Syed Saleem Shahzad wrote that Kashmiri proposed the Mumbai attacks to al-Qaeda leaders as a way to create a war that would bring operations against al-Qaeda to a halt.
-The plan was approved and given to former LeT commander Major Haroon Ashik.

-According to Asia Times Online, Kashmiri was behind a 2008 plan to assassinate Chief of Army Staff General Ashfaq Parvez Kayani as he stepped out of his car during daily visits to a gym; however, the al-Qaeda leadership rejected the plan on strategic grounds.
+Kashmiri has been associated with a number of attacks, including the 2008 Mumbai attacks, the 2010 Pune bombing, the assassination of Benazir Bhutto and the killing of Ameer Faisal Alavi.
+Syed Saleem Shahzad wrote that Kashmiri proposed the Mumbai attacks to Al-Qaeda leaders as a way to create a war that would bring operations against Al-Qaeda to a halt.
+The plan was approved and given to former LeT commander Major Haroon Ashique.
+According to Asia Times Online, Kashmiri was behind a 2008 plan to assassinate Chief of Army Staff General Ashfaq Parvez Kayani as he stepped out of his car during daily visits to a gym; however, the Al-Qaeda leadership rejected the plan on strategic grounds.
 According to The News International, Kashmiri is accused of organising the December 2009 Camp Chapman attack against the CIA and the United States was seeking his arrest and extradition.

-In early 2010, Kashmiri was reported to be the new leader of al-Qaeda's Lashkar al Zil, or Shadow Army, following the death of its former leader Abdullah Said al Libi by an American drone.
+In early 2010, Kashmiri was reported to be the new leader of Al-Qaeda's Lashkar al-Zil, or Shadow Army, following the death of its former leader Abdullah Said al Libi by an American drone.
 According to journalist Amir Mir, citing Pakistani security sources, Kashmiri was subsequently assigned the role of organising attacks against Western targets after the regional command was taken by Saif Al-Adel, a former Egyptian army colonel newly released from Iran.

-Before his death, bin Laden had asked Kashmiri to plan an attack on Barack Obama, according to a column by David Ignaitius published on the Washington Post web site.
-Ignaitius stated that his column was based on documents seized from the raid on bin Laden's compound.
-In the wake of the killing of al-Qaeda leader Osama bin Laden on 2 May 2011 during an American operation in Abbottabad, Pakistan, terrorism analysts put forth Kashmiri's name as one of several possible successors to lead the organisation.
+Before his death, bin Laden had asked Kashmiri to plan an attack on Barack Obama, according to a column by David Ignatius published on the Washington Post web site.
+Ignatius stated that his column was based on documents seized from the raid on bin Laden's compound.
+In the wake of the killing of Al-Qaeda leader Osama bin Laden on 2 May 2011 during an American operation in Abbottabad, Khyber Pakhtunkhwa, Pakistan, terrorism analysts put forth Kashmiri's name as one of several possible successors to lead the organisation.